SpaceyaTech/SpaceYaTechMentorship/JavaScript/Frontend Mentor Challenges/Expense Chart Component/README.md

 ### Useful resources

-- [Example resource 1](https://www.youtube.com/@ChartJS-tutorials) - The ChartJS tutorial youtube channel was very useful when it came to styling the chart.
+- [ChartJS Tutorial Youtube Channel](https://www.youtube.com/@ChartJS-tutorials) - The ChartJS tutorial youtube channel was very useful when it came to styling the chart.
-- [Example resource 2](https://www.chartjs.org/docs/latest/) - The ChartJS documentation also came in handy.
+- [ChartJS Documentation](https://www.chartjs.org/docs/latest/) - The ChartJS documentation also came in handy.

 ## Author